 If you’ve been accused of submitting one or more fraudulent FEMA claims, you could be facing a felony and time in prison if you’re convicted of this crime.
 You need legal representation from a lawyer who has experience defending Texas residents during FEMA fraud investigations.

-If you’re ready to talk about your case, contact The Law Offices of Seth Kretzer today to schedule a free consultation.
+If you’re ready to talk about your case, contact The Law Offices of Kretzer and Volberding P.C. today to schedule a free consultation.